malenehj/MLOps_g22_2024/reports/README.md

 >
 > Answer:

 We deployed our model using a combination of FastAPI, Docker, and GCP Cloud Run.
 We wrapped our model into an application using FastAPI.
-Since we had trouble getting Cloud Build to work correctly, we built a docker image locally that contains both the trained model and the FastAPI app and executes the app via uvicorn.
+Since we initially had trouble getting Cloud Build to work correctly, we built a docker image locally that contains both the trained model and the FastAPI app and executes the app via uvicorn.
 The docker image was pushed to GCP Container Registry and deployed in the cloud using Cloud Run.
 We had to increase the default memory to make it work.
 To invoke the service, an end user would go to the URL https://emotiondetection-l4h23q4rda-ew.a.run.app/text_model/ in their browser and insert their sentence at the end of the URL (with normal spacing and punctuation, except "/" and "?", which are interpreted as continuing the path).
 The app will then return a HTTP status message and code as well as the emotion prediction ("sadness", "anger", "fear", "joy", "love", or "surprise") and the probability of the prediction.

 ### Question 23